 ability and professional experience.
 Students may enter the program during the Fall

-the GRE.
-These students are limited only to the core courses.
+Seeking Application.
+Certificate in Public Health students are limited only to the

 A candidate for admission must submit the following materials to the Office of Graduate Admissions:

 - Professional statement addressing your public health background, future goals, and interest in the field.
 Approximately 2 pages, double-spaced.